Finding Strong Gravitational Lenses Through Self-Attention: Discussion

 \subsection{Performance on real data}

-Since all our models have been trained on the simulated data set provided by the Bologna Lens Challenge, it is critical to check if the trained model can identify strong lenses from real data.
-Ideally, we expect the encoder models to learn the strong lenses' general features from the simulated data and retrieve the potential lens candidates from the real data.
-Recently, \cite{Petrillo_2019} have trained a 3-band $(g,r$ and $i$ bands) CNN and a single band ($r$ band) CNN on the data simulated using the real images from the KiDS survey and applied it to the KiDS DR4 data to identify potential strong lens candidates.
-To obtain a reasonable number of true positives and not to contaminate the sample with a large number of false positives, they chose 0.8 as the threshold for identifying a candidate as a strong lens for each CNN.
-Using these criteria, they shortlisted 3500 cases as potential strong lenses, and the seven of the authors of \citet{Petrillo_2019} conducted a visual inspection to validate these candidates.
+Since all our models have been trained on the simulated dataset provided by the Bologna Lens Challenge, it is critical to check if the trained model can identify strong lenses from real data.
+Ideally, we expect the encoder models to learn the general features of the strong lenses from the simulated data and to retrieve the potential lens candidates from the real data.
+Recently, \cite{Petrillo_2019} have trained a three-band CNN $(g,r$, and $i$ bands) and a single-band CNN ($r$ band) on the data simulated using the real images from the KiDS survey and applied it to the KiDS DR4 data to identify potential strong lens candidates.
+To obtain a reasonable number of true positives and so as not to contaminate the sample with a large number of false positives, they chose 0.8 as the threshold for identifying a candidate as a strong lens for each CNN.
+Using these criteria, they shortlisted 3500 cases as potential strong lenses, and \citet{Petrillo_2019} conducted a visual inspection to validate these candidates.

-The potential candidates were classified into three classes: Sure, Maybe, and No lens and were assigned a numerical score for each category.
+The potential candidates were classified into three classes, and each class was assigned a numerical score: Sure lens, 10 points; Maybe lens, 4 points; No lens, 0 points.
 As a result, the highest score that any candidate can obtain is 70, when all human classifiers think it is undoubtedly a lens.
 Using these criteria, \citet{Petrillo_2019} shortlisted 1983 potential strong lens candidates from the data selected by the two CNNs.
-The FITS files, probability scores of the CNNs reported in \citet{Petrillo_2019} and numerical scores of visual inspection for each candidate are available publicly \footnote{\hyperlink{https://www.astro.rug.nl/lensesinkids/}{\text{https://www.astro.rug.nl/lensesinkids/}}}, and we chose this dataset to study the performance of the encoder model on real data.
+The FITS files, probability scores of the CNNs reported in \citet{Petrillo_2019}, and numerical scores of visual inspection for each candidate are available publicly \footnote{\hyperlink{https://www.astro.rug.nl/lensesinkids/}{\text{https://www.astro.rug.nl/lensesinkids/}}}, and we chose this dataset to study the performance of the encoder model on real data.